 Chickens that have a rest period every winter will lay eggs for more years than a chicken that is laying eggs all winter long.
 Chickens can lay eggs for their entire lives, although the frequency of egg laying declines as they age and the egg size may increase.

-There is no need to force your hens to lay all winter long, unless you need the egg production or do not like to spend money on chicken feed when your chickens are not laying.
+There is no need to force your hens to lay all winter long, unless you need egg production (such as if it is your primary source of food or if you sell eggs commercially).
+It is also an option if you do not like to spend money on chicken feed when your chickens are not laying.

 This way, they can enjoy hearty egg production during natural times without feeding their ‘freeloading’ hens all winter long.
 They keep just enough of a flock to produce eggs again in the spring and order extra chickens from their local hatchery or farm to replenish their flock.

 You can even freeze eggs now, during the productive season, to eat later on, when your girls stop laying over the winter months.
 You do have options!

 Something else to consider is whether you want your coop light to serve as a source of supplemental heat, too.
 In extreme climates, a coop light can be used to add just a small amount of heat.